hedy-cyber/recruit-python/README.md

 # Python Coding Excercise

 ## Phase 1
-Write a python script that takes one or more filenames on standard input.
+Write a python script that takes one or more filenames as command line arguments.
 Read each file as a sequence of numbers, one per line.
 For each file, calculate the count, sum, max, and average for all values in the file.
 Print the filename along with the results to standard output.
 Some example files are